 The point of meal prep is to make mealtimes easier.

 Think about your struggles.
 Do you need healthier breakfasts?
-Maybe focus on prepping make-ahead eggs or oats for breakfast.
+Focus on prepping make-ahead eggs or oats for breakfast.
 Do you want to quit spending all your money on lunch?
 Maybe lunch is the first thing to try meal prepping.
-Or maybe getting dinner on the table in 20 minutes after work always leads you to grab the takeout menu.
-Time to tackle that challenge.
+Or maybe getting dinner on the table in 20 minutes after work always leads you to grab the takeout menu – time to tackle that challenge.

 When prepping for the week, aim to create enough dinners for 2-3 days of the week.

 - If you are preparing several hot meals, you should allow the meals to cool down (nearly to room temperature) and then store them in the refrigerator or freezer within 1-2 hours of preparing.